celinalou92/buddie2.0/README.md

 ## Description

-This application is a social media platform that allows users to manage their househouse relations, share their messages, and information with other members on the platform.
+This application is a social media platform that allows users to manage shared household chores/tasks and interact via a messageboard.

 ![Buddie](./client/public/buddie_screengrab.png)